 Forty invited participants attended the meeting, including researchers, providers, and federal staff responsible for research on evidence-based interventions and their translation to practice for people with Alzheimer’s and other dementias.
 In addition to the Alliance for Aging Research and AoA, the Centers for Medicare & Medicaid Services, the National Institute on Aging, the Alzheimer’s Association, the Alzheimer’s Foundation of America, AARP, the Family Caregiver Alliance, and the National Association of States United for Aging and Disabilities, were represented at the meeting among many others.

-Watch the event video.
+Watch the meeting video.